Ngorongoro Crater Adventure Tours

-Following the recommendations of the ad hoc committee of scientists convened after the 2000 drought, an ecological burning program was implemented in the crater, which entails annual or biannual controlled burns of up to 20% of the grasslands.
-Maasai are now permitted to graze their cattle within the crater, but must enter and exit daily.
+A burning program was implemented in the crater after the 2000 drought following the recommendation of scientists.
+Maasai are permitted to graze their cattle within the crater but must enter and exit daily.